bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/build-an-application.md

 <!-- ### End of "On this page" -->
 ## Requirements to build your application
-Here are ten common practices for building applications in a cloud native way that we strongly suggest your team to have before building an application on OpenShift:
+Here are ten common practices for building applications in a cloud native way that we strongly suggest your team follow before building an application on OpenShift:

 1. Learn OpenShift basics: Acquaint your team with OpenShift's core concepts including: projects, pods, services, routes and deployments.
 For more information we have OpenShift training available, make sure to [check them out](https://cloud.gov.bc.ca/private-cloud/support-and-community/platform-training-and-resources/)

 2. Understand application requirements: It is important that before you build  your application your team clearly defines its requirements, including dependencies, external services and resource needs.
-This is particularly important in order to also  plan for scalability and high availability
+This is particularly important in order to plan for scalability and high availability of your application

 3. Understand containerization: Familiarize your team with containerization concepts and technologies like Docker.
 Understand how containers work, benefits and the impact on application deployment and management